-Psychologists have theorized that charitable donations are closely tied to a donor’s emotional reaction, but in today’s data-driven society donors also want to know why they should give.
-A good appeal will include the evidence behind your ask, but frame it in a way that is personal and real to the donor.
+Psychologists theorize that charitable donations are closely tied to a donor’s emotional reaction.
+But in today’s data-driven society donors also want to know why they should give.
+A good appeal includes the evidence behind your ask, but frames it in a personal, real way to the donor.

-If your cause can be summed up in a troubling or shocking statistic, this might be the beginning of an appeal – but only the beginning.
+If your cause can be summed up in a shocking statistic, you might have the beginning of an appeal.
 Use the fact as a title or headline and then take a magnifying glass to it.
-An attention-grabbing fact or statistic will hopefully get people to pay attention at the beginning of your story, but as this article illustrates, readers lose interest quickly.
-You need to give them a story, and fast!
+Since readers lose interest quickly, an attention-grabbing fact or statistic provides a quick point of entry into the story.

 The very least you need for a story is a subject, a setting, and a conflict.
-The reader needs to know who this is story about, where they are, and what problem (related to your headline) they are facing.
-If you can provide all of that in the first paragraph, you’re on your way to crafting a great appeal.
+The reader needs to know who this story is about, where they are, and what problem they’re facing.
+If you provide all of that in the first paragraph, you’re on your way to crafting a great appeal.
 Take this example:

-Once you have shown donors the scope of the problem and the individuals it affects, you will satisfy their need for evidence and create an emotional response, which research suggests is linked to generosity.
+Once you show donors the scope of the problem, you satisfy their need for evidence and create an emotional response.
 Now it’s time for your call-to-action.

 Show Donors What They Can Do

 A great way to explain both what your organization does and how a donor can help is by creating an appeal that ties a donation size with its impact.
-When you apply for grant-funding, you tell the source how you would use the money so why not do the same for individual donors?
+When you apply for grant-funding, you tell the source how you would use the money.
+Why not do the same for individual donors?

 A suggested gift size is another opportunity to use raw data from your programs to engage donors, and to direct funds in your most needy programs.
 Most organizations already know the raw data and costs of carrying out their programs.For example, $10 a month sends a child to school, $500 trains a teacher for a year, and $1,000 builds a school.